Payment Under The Construction Act

 Payments cannot be made conditional on the payer receiving payment from a third party (see s113), unless the third party paying the payer is insolvent (the Act defines what constitutes insolvency for the purposes of this provision).

-What happens if my contract does not comply with the Act?
+What happens if my contract does not comply with Payment Under The Construction Act?

 If the contract does not provide an adequate mechanism for determining when payments become due and the final date for payment the ‘Scheme for Construction Contracts’ applies.
 The Scheme is discussed further below.